Vsevolod Kniaziev

-Vsevolod Serhiiovych Kniaziev (Всеволод Сергійович Князєв; born 25 May 1979, Mykolaiv) is a Ukrainian judge, President of the Supreme Court since 1 December 2021.
-He is an ex officio member of the High Council of Justice and a judge of the Grand Chamber of the Supreme Court.
+Vsevolod Serhiiovych Kniaziev (Всеволод Сергійович Князєв; born 25 May 1979) is a Ukrainian judge who served as the President of the Supreme Court from 1 December 2021 until 16 May 2023.
+He was a judge of the Grand Chamber of the Supreme Court until 6 August 2024.
+Kniazev was detained on 15 May 2023 while allegedly receiving a bribe.
+He was dismissed as President of the Supreme Court the following day.

-Biography

-Originally from Mykolaiv.
+Youth and studies

+Kniaziev was born on 25 May 1979 in the southern Ukrainian city of Mykolaiv,.
 He graduated from the Mykolaiv Нumanitarian Institute of the Ukrainian State Maritime Technical University and the Odesa Law Academy National University.
-In 2001, he received the right to practice law, which was suspended in 2013.
+In 2001, he received the right to practice law, which was suspended in 2023.
+Kniaziev obtained his PhD in Law in 2011.

+Academic career

+Kniaziev became an associate professor in 2014 and a professor in 2021.

+Legal career

 He worked as a legal adviser, a lecturer at the Admiral Makarov National University of Shipbuilding, and a lawyer.

 Since 2013, he started working as a judge of the Mykolaiv District Administrative Court, and in 2015 he became the president of this court.

 Vsevolod Kniaziev is a judge of the Cassation Administrative Court within the Supreme Court, established after the reform of 2016.

 On 12 December 2017, Vsevolod Kniaziev was elected Secretary of the Grand Chamber of the Supreme Court.

 On 22 October 2021, the Plenum of the Supreme Court elected a new President of this institution by secret ballot.
 It was Kniaziev, who was voted for by 98 colleagues.
 He began exercising his powers on 1 December.

-Facts

-PhD in Law (2011), Associate Professor (2014), LL.D., Professor (2021).
-The author of a number of scientific publications.
-As for foreign languages, he is fluent in English, Russian and also French (basic skills).